 Civilian casualties hit a record high in the first half of 2016, according to the UN, with a particular surge in the number of children killed or wounded.

 The security problems facing Afghanistan are also being compounded by a growing political crisis within the Kabul government.
-Abdullah Abdullah, Afghanistan's chief executive, recently criticised President Ashraf Ghani for failing to work collaboratively, saying he was undeserving to serve the government.
+Abdullah Abdullah, Afghanistan's chief executive, recently criticised President Ashraf Ghani for failing to work collaboratively and deemed him undeserving to serve the government.

 READ MORE: American, Australian kidnapped in Afghanistan's Kabul

-Wednesday's attack on the university came after two of its professors - an American and Australian - were kidnapped in Kabul earlier this month.
+Wednesday's attack on the AUA came after two professors at the university - an American and Australian - were kidnapped in Kabul earlier this month.